Perl/PPCs/docs/template.md

 Likely the answer is in the previous discussion **somewhere**, but most people won't stop to read all the comments.
 It needs to be easy to find, and updated as it becomes clear which questions are common.

-Hence it **needs** to be in the RFC itself.
-Without this, the RFC process as a whole won't scale.
+Hence it **needs** to be in the PPC itself.
+Without this, the PPC process as a whole won't scale.

 ## Open Issues